jkulba/az-provision/gists/azure-resourcenaming.md

 # Azure Resource Naming Conventions

 > **NOTE**
-> The following naming conventions are recommendations.
-I purposefully did not use spaces or special characters.
+> Resource names must be globally unique within Azure, use only lowercase letters and digits and be between 3 and 24 characters.

 [resource type] [name] [environment]